Jump To Section:

 Gleneagles

-Spoilt for choice, you can stay in their luxury 5 star hotel and choose from ten restaurants and bars to satisfy your belly, one of which is the Andrew Fairlie, a two-star Michelin restaurant inspired by French cuisine.
+As when it opened you, today you are spoilt for choice, you can stay in the luxury 5 star hotel and choose from ten restaurants and bars to satisfy your belly, one of which is the Andrew Fairlie, a two-star Michelin restaurant inspired by French cuisine.
 Pamper yourself at the spa with a mud and steam ritual after spending time in the pool and gym.

 And if you still have energy after all of that, Gleneagles offers activities like fishing, shooting and riding in the Scottish outdoors.
 And of course, golf!
 I'll come to that in the Golf section.